demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-terminate-process

 ***
 Terminate a process by its instance ID.
+Available only for XSIAM 2.4.

 #### Base Command